 Indirect fired heaters are just like your home oil or gas burning furnace with a chimney.
 With propane or natural gas heating units, the flame is contained in a burn chamber which heats a “heat exchanger”.
 The cooler air passes over and around the heat exchanger, thus heating the air.
-You can learn more about indirect heaters and watch us install one in an older post.

 Indirect fired heaters offer some positive points, like:

-- 100% clean, dry air – The air being circulated never comes in direct contact with the flame.
+- 100% Clean, Dry Air – The air being circulated never comes in direct contact with the flame.

-- Built in thermostats – Almost all indirect fired heaters use a thermostat
+- Built-in Thermostats – Almost all indirect fired heaters use a thermostat.

-- Can operate in tightly sealed spaces – Indirect fired heaters do not release carbon dioxide into the space.
+- Can Operate in Tightly Sealed Spaces – Indirect fired heaters do not release carbon dioxide into the space.

-Some negative aspects about indirect fired heaters are:
+Some negative aspects of indirect fired heaters are:

-- Lower Efficiency – Fuel efficiency is usually close to 80%
+- Lower Efficiency – Fuel efficiency is usually close to 80%.

-- Electricity Required – Indirect fired heaters always need an electrical outlet
+- Electricity Required – Indirect fired heaters always need an electrical outlet.

-- Requires exhaust ventilation – You must either vent the exhaust outside or duct the hot air inside.
-This makes installing and removing indirect heaters cumbersome because of the set up and tear down of duct work.
+- Requires Exhaust Ventilation – You must either vent the exhaust outside or duct the hot air inside.
+This makes installing and removing indirect heaters cumbersome because of the setup and tear down of ductwork.